ShreyaKumari13/Book-Review/README.md

-# Book Review API Project
+# Book Review API Project Testing

 A full-featured Book Review application built with Next.js, PostgreSQL, and TypeScript.
 This application allows users to register, login, add books, write reviews, and search for books.